colehenry/GolfKeyPointDetection/README.md

 Check D2_GolfTrainMarch31_2023.ipynb for code

-Final model turns takes in a photo like this...
+Final model takes in a photo like this...

 ![Screenshot](tigerWoods.jpg)